YousefGhazal/YousefGhazal/README.md

 - 📄 Check out my detailed experiences and past projects [here](https://drive.google.com/file/d/1ECWOVb0NI2BremCaaOZxKx8Pz0xko0ny/view?usp=drive_link).

 - ⚡ Fun fact: I love solving complex problems and am always up for a good coding challenge.
-When I'm not coding, you can find me experimenting with new tech or sipping on a cup of coffee!
+You can find me experimenting with new tech or sipping on a cup of coffee when I'm not coding!

 <h3 align="left">Connect with me:</h3>
 <p align="left">